 19.6.1.
-A distributor must report to the Commission performance indicator reports identified in Schedule 6, Part 2, in the manner, form and time specified.
+A distributor must provide to the Commission performance indicator reports identified in Schedule 6, Part 2, in the manner, form and time specified in the schedule.

 20. Quality of supply

 This clause 20 sets out a distributor's obligations in respect of maintaining quality of supply.